mainmatter/trash-in-treasure-out/text.md

 And those, believe me, totally pass!
 Now what?

 ## Even better validation
 We can do better still.
-Here's the thing: in order for our server to validate locations _everywhere_, we'd need to add loads of calls to `is_valid_location`.
+Here's the thing: for our server to validate locations _everywhere_, we'd need to add loads of calls to `is_valid_location`.
 What happens if I forget, though?
 This is where Rust's expressive type system comes in.
 With Rust, you can create types that are valid _by construction_.
 The mere fact that such an instance of such type exists, proves that it is valid.
 And this is truly an amazing power.
 How do you do it?
-Well, by using the [newtype] pattern:
+Well, by using the [newtype]
+pattern:

 ```rust
 // src/types/location.rs